How To Create a Commercial Kitchen Cleaning Schedule

 - Wipe down doors

-Top tip - It’s also a good idea to review your stock of cleaning products and equipment every week so that you can replace or reorder any essential items, like sponges or clothes.
+Top tip - It’s also a good idea to review your stock of cleaning products and equipment every week so that you can replace or reorder any essential items, such as sponges or cleaning cloths.

 Monthly Cleaning Checklist

-Completing these tasks each month alongside your daily and monthly tasks will help you to maintain an excellent standard of hygiene.
+Completing these tasks each month, alongside your daily and monthly tasks, will help you maintain an excellent standard of hygiene.
 Monthly cleaning tasks include:

 - Wash behind your ovens and fryers to eliminate grease